University of Maine: 20th century

 In 1912, the Maine Cooperative Extension, which offers field educational programs for both adults and youths, was initiated.
 The School of Education was established in 1930 and received college status in 1958.
 The School of Business Administration was formed in 1958 and was granted college status in 1965.
 Women have been admitted into all curricula since 1872.
 The first master's degree was conferred in 1881; the first doctor's degree in 1960.
 Since 1923 there has been a separate graduate school.

 In 1906, The Senior Skull Honor Society was founded to "publicly recognize, formally reward, and continually promote outstanding leadership and scholarship, and exemplary citizenship within the University of Maine community."

-On April 16, 1925, 80 women met in Balentine Hall — faculty, alumnae, and undergraduate representatives — to plan a pledging of members to an inaugural honorary organization.
-This organization was called "The All Maine Women" because only those women closely connected with the University of Maine were elected as members.
-On April 22, 1925, the new members were inducted into the honor society.
+In April 1925, The All Maine Women Traditions and Honor Society was founded.
+It is an honorary but non-scholastic honor society.
+The members are pledged "to uphold and promote the ideals, standards, and traditions of the University of Maine."

 In 1968, when the University of Maine System was incorporated, the school was renamed by the legislature over the objections of the faculty to the University of Maine at Orono, known informally as U.M.O.
 Its name was restored to the University of Maine in 1986, and the U.M.O. moniker was also abandoned and replaced officially with "UMaine" as the informal title with which to reference the Orono campus.